riicess/Swift-TroubleShooting-Guide/README.md

 > You may have key system issues on some browsers.
 Using Microsoft Edge in an Incognito window usually solves these problems.
 > Here is a quick [tutorial](https://media.catgirl.dpdns.org/f336730/) for the key system. **Note:** The tutorial does not show incognito mode, but we strongly recommend you use it.

 >[!NOTE]
->Remember, you can skip the **tasks**, DONT download anything they say on the key system site.
+>Remember, you can skip the **tasks**.
+DO NOT download anything from the key system site.
-> - press choose another offer
+> - Press "Choose another offer".
-> - then press skip, "go to destination" should be green now, click it
+> - Then press "Skip".
+The "Go to destination" button should turn green.
+Click it.
-> - If its not, try refreshing the page
+> - If it doesn't, try refreshing the page.

 ### Swift website won’t load?
 - Try using the [Warp VPN](#what-vpn-to-use).